OctopusDeploy/docs/src/pages/docs/deployments/patterns/elastic-and-transient-environments/deploying-to-transient-targets.md

 ## Deploying to Targets that become unavailable during a deployment {#Deployingtotransienttargets-Deployingtotargetsthatbecomeunavailableduringadeployment}

-This example uses the OctoFX project that does a deployment to two roles: **RateServer** and **TradingWebServer**.
-We have decided to auto-scale the machines in the **TradingWebServer** role and want to continue deploying the web site to the available machines, ignoring any machines that are no longer available, perhaps due to being scaled down.
+This example uses the OctoFX project that does a deployment to two [target tags](/docs/infrastructure/deployment-targets/#target-roles): **RateServer** and **TradingWebServer**.
+We have decided to auto-scale the machines in the **TradingWebServer** tag and want to continue deploying the web site to the available machines, ignoring any machines that are no longer available, perhaps due to being scaled down.

 1. Navigate to the OctoFX project overview page.
 2. Select the **Settings** option and expand the **Deployment Target** section.
-3. Under *Unavailable Deployment targets* click **Skip** and select the roles that can be skipped, in our example (**TradingWebServer**).
-If no roles are selected, then any deployment target may be skipped.
+3. Under *Unavailable Deployment targets* click **Skip** and select the target tags that can be skipped, in our example (**TradingWebServer**).
+If no tag are selected, then any deployment target may be skipped.
-4. Create and deploy a release to an environment where deployment targets in the **TradingWebServer** role are unavailable.
+4. Create and deploy a release to an environment where deployment targets with the **TradingWebServer** target tag are unavailable.
 They will be automatically removed from the deployment.

 :::div{.success}
 To ensure that a machine which has been skipped is kept up to date, consider [keeping deployment targets up to date](/docs/deployments/patterns/elastic-and-transient-environments/keeping-deployment-targets-up-to-date).